-&lt;sup>12A possible drawback of this feature is that the entrants' may get lazy and fail to update their screens.
+&lt;sup>11 A possible drawback of this feature is that the entrants' may get lazy and fail to update their screens.
 However, if this is true then asking the entrants to fill in their entire entry strategies from scratch in every round is equally or even more problematic since the entrants may get lazy and fail to think hard about their entry strategies.

-&lt;sup>13To prevent bankruptcy problems, we gave each subject 100 points at the start of the experiment.
-It turned out, fact that the standard deviations of the incumbents' prices were smaller in rounds 25 - 48 than in rounds 1 - 24, this suggests that as sessions have progressed, incumbents gradually "learned" to play the full information equilibrium.
+&lt;sup>12 To prevent bankruptcy problems, we gave each subject 100 points at the start of the experiment.
+It turned out, however, that incumbents got a negative payoff in only 9 out of 5376 price choices that were made in our experiments.